GluuFederation/gluu-gateway/kongAPIGateway/README.md

 14. OP_HOST: This property contains the OpenID provider address. kongAPIGateway is OP specific.
 15. CLIENT_ID: This property contains the OpenID connect client Id.
 It uses at the time of getting client token process([get-client-token](https://gluu.org/docs/oxd/3.1.1/oxd-https/api/#get-client-token))
 16. CLIENT_SECRET: This property contains the OpenID connect client secret.
 It uses at the time of getting client token process([get-client-token](https://gluu.org/docs/oxd/3.1.1/oxd-https/api/#get-client-token))
-17. OXD_WEB: This is use to set oxd-https-extension's web address(URL).
+17. OXD_WEB: This is used to set oxd-https-extension's web address(URL).

 **[KONG](https://getkong.org) Configuration**